kromain/teoh/README.md

    * Need to make SkyNet standalone: tests should not be included in the distribution.
 Maybe something like `./skynet init`?
    * Screenshot capture is not fully integrated yet and does not allow visual image comparison (coming soon)
    * API is not flushed out for querying Swordfish state
+ * Documentation & training
+   * Need to write tutorial about how to use SkyNet
+   * Training engineers?
+ * Note: release 1.7.0 is minimum supported for Swordfish (it exposes new hooks for SkyNet)